Man writing on clipboard

 With cases of ghost broking on the rise, here's what you need to know about the new insurance scam.

-Something that you need to consider when buying a new or used car is insurance - this makes sure that you are covered should you have an accident on the road.
-It is also a legal requirement.
-A new phenomenon is making its way around the internet and it’s something that all drivers should be aware of - ghost broking.
+Something that you need to consider when buying a new or used car is the insurance - this makes sure that you are covered should you have an accident on the road, it is also a legal requirement.
+A new phenomenon is making its way around the internet though, and it’s something that all drivers should be aware of - ghost broking.
 So, what is ghost broking and what can you do to prevent yourself from getting caught out when you’re taking out insurance?
 Take a look at our guidance below.

 What is ghost broking?

-When looking around for car insurance, it can be tempting to go with the cheapest deal available.
-Whilst it is a good idea to shop around with the legitimate insurance companies, there are companies out there that exist solely to scam you.
+When looking around for car insurance, you might be thinking ‘how much is car insurance,’ and more to the point, you may wonder what car insurance costs in the UK.
+It can be tempting to go with the cheapest deal available, and while it is a good idea to shop around with the legitimate insurance companies that are out there, some companies that exist solely to scam you.
 Ghost broking refers to companies that are selling drivers fake insurance policies - if you had an accident and needed to claim through the insurance, the policy would be invalid and there’d be no way to resolve your claim.
-This means that not only would you be driving your car illegally (through no fault of your own), but you would have to pay any costs on repairs or a new vehicle yourself.
-If you were pulled over by the police, you would be in trouble.
+This means that not only would you be driving your car illegally (through no fault of your own), but you would have to pay costs on repairs or a new vehicle yourself.
+If you were pulled over by the police, you would then be in trouble.

 The Insurance Fraud Bureau (IFB) classifies these policies as either: